LEARN MORE ABOUT MINDFULNESS PAINTING

 As I wait for “What’s Next,” I paint my way to understanding the present moment, what came before, and what lies ahead.
 Looking for themes in my work helps me in this process.
 Join me as I explore the themes weaved within my works.
 Finding threads that connect artistic works is part of the process: a process that brings the artist and the viewer to a deeper understanding of oneself and our place in the world.

 Dad never considered himself an artist, but his scientific research is full of detailed drawings of cells.
 I like thinking that I made “Dad’s Cells” with my father.
 Look and you will see his cell drawings hidden throughout this canvas.
 This creative act supports my process of letting him go.
+You can find hints of my father in my work.
+Sometimes it’s cells, doors, nature, or pieces of a scientific journal.
+Remembering Dad through my work happens through the use of thematic elements such as these.
+I have ways of remembering through the use of such themes in my creations.

 Dad’s Cells, 2018